jkaninda/mysql-bkup/docs/how-tos/azure-blob.md

       - DB_NAME=database
       - DB_USERNAME=username
       - DB_PASSWORD=password
-      ## Azure Blob configurations
+      ## Azure Blob Configuration
       - AZURE_STORAGE_CONTAINER_NAME=backup-container
       - AZURE_STORAGE_ACCOUNT_NAME=account-name
       - AZURE_STORAGE_ACCOUNT_KEY=Ppby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==

-    # mysql-bkup container must be connected to the same network with your database
+    # Ensure the mysql-bkup container is connected to the same network as your database
     networks:
       - web

 networks:
   web:
 ```

+---

+## Key Notes

+- **Custom Path**: Use the `--path` flag to specify a folder within your Azure Blob container for organizing backups.
+- **Security**: Ensure your `AZURE_STORAGE_ACCOUNT_KEY` is kept secure and not exposed in public repositories.
+- **Compatibility**: This configuration works with Azure Blob Storage and other compatible storage solutions.